TABLE OF CONTENTS

 What is more, you can set up the documents auto-approval.

-This feature will automatically authorize all previous approval steps, including yours if you are the creator or approver of the document.
+This feature will automatically authorize all previous approval steps, including yours if you are the creator and approver of the document.

 Note: It activates an auto-approval for all company documents and approvers.